bwcompton/EcoAssess/dev/work-log.md

   2. The fetch should **time out fast** (~15 s) and degrade, not spin.
   3. The daily monitor (WS 8) would have flagged this — value now concrete.
 - httr2 was rolled back to 1.2.1 mid-diagnosis (wrong lead) → restore 1.2.2.
+- **WS 5 VERIFIED end to end (2026-05-22).** The ESRI endpoint recovered (the `?f=json` browser call returned the layer description).
+BC reinstalled current httr2 (1.2.2), restarted RStudio, ran the real app, selected parcels, generated a report — the full parcel path works.
+Outage cause stays ambiguous: ESRI transient/throttle, or a compromised R session.
+  Diagnostic kit for next time: run PoC #2 from a UMass server (different IP → isolates rate-limiting), the `?f=json` call (server up?), restart R / RStudio (session poisoned?).
-- **Next**: retry parcel selection once the ESRI endpoint is back (smoke-test Select parcel(s) → Get report → PDF, Restart, Draw/Upload exclusion).
-Then the timeout / non-blocking-startup robustness work, and WS 6 (POS overlay + boundary swap — counties/towns layer is on GeoServer).
+- **Next**: the robustness pass (non-blocking startup probe + fast fetch timeout — make ESRI hiccups a shrug, not a hang); then WS 6 (POS overlay + boundary swap, counties/towns layer is on GeoServer), WS 8 (daily monitor), and BC's WS 7 (About page) / WS 11 (AcuGIS counties/towns).